netgen/ezplatform-site-api/docs/reference/configuration.rst

 accessing a nonexistent field in ``dev`` environment will fail and result in a ``RuntimeException``.

-On the other hand, when not in debug mode (in ``prod`` environment), the system will not crash, but will instead return a special ``ngnull`` type field, which always evaluates as empty and renders to an empty string.
+On the other hand, when not in debug mode (in ``prod`` environment), the system will not crash, but will instead return a special ``Surrogate`` type field, which always evaluates as empty and renders to an empty string.
 In this case, a ``critical`` level message will be logged, so you can find and fix the problem.

 .. note::